dagra/mirror-neurons-acq/README.md

 ## Sample Results
 ### Single Simulation
-The figures bellow depict the desirability curves of the actions and the trial lengths with and without the mirror system.
+The figures bellow depict the desirability curves of the actions and the trial lengths with and without the mirror system for 25 irrelevant actions.
 The solid vertical line signifies the moment of the lesion, whereas the dashed vertical line is the time of recovery, i.e. the time when the _"cat"_ found the new optimal strategy.